giocomai/giorgiocomai_eu/content/post/2020-08-22-news-on-belarus-state-tv-on-21-august-2020/index.en.md

 Another 20 minutes of Lukashenko replying to workers follows, insisting on foreign pressures and on the risks that the current situation entails.
 Some comments relate to specific issues.

 Lukashenko, for example, [confirms](https://youtu.be/yq-Uz_pEzN0?t=1166) that Russian staff (6-9 individuals) has come to take the place of people from state television who went on strike.
-He higlights that this has not cost him anything, as friends in Russia took care of all related costs.
+He highlights that this has not cost him anything, as friends in Russia took care of all related costs.
 He insists that if people do not want to come to work, they may stay at home, as there will always be someone willing to take their place given the current situation with unemployment, including from Ukraine and Russia.

 In reference to the [performers of the state theatre going on strike](https://youtu.be/yq-Uz_pEzN0?t=1626), Lukashenko claims that he is happy to give them all the freedom they want: they want freedom and free market, this is what they will get... if they earn money, good for them.

 Such references are, in classic Lukashenko style, between the reassuring, the matter-of-factly, and the threatening, as he is basically saying in front of a group of workers that if they go on strike they may soon be without a job.
-Yet, in the contest, those workers have little to do but nod approvingly.
+Yet, in the context, those workers have little to do but nod approvingly.

 [Links from official YouTube: [1](https://www.youtube.com/watch?v=VZwNAi5ZS5U), [2](https://www.youtube.com/watch?v=YzHrQfZTkA0), [3](https://www.youtube.com/watch?v=fvGNyGzFUJE)]